 The @AccelerationAlgorithm keyword

-The follwing algorithm are available:
+The following algorithm are available:

 Example: